NikkiNight/VideoGames-QA-Bug-Reports/Once Human/Multiple-Bugs-FloatingNPC-Fishing-WrongLanguage.md

 <img src="URL" alt="Image of Zapamander's description inside a containment unit" width="300">

 ## Why is this issue important?
-- From a player standpoint, causes players to need to consult external sources to find what it means.
+- From a player standpoint, causes them to need to consult external sources to find what it means.
-- From a QA standpoint, it's an inconvience that can affect gameplay directly, leading players to consult external sources to find guidance.
+- From a QA standpoint, adds inconvient steps that players need to take to understand/play the game.

 ---